Unit 1 Breakdown

 Lesson 1.4 Preview

-We’re done with kinematic (motion) graphs.
+Now that we’re done with kinematic (motion) graphs, we can move on to solving motion questions.
 In the next lesson we will use kinematic equations to solve real-world problems.
 This is a fun and easy lesson for many students!